 Admission and entertainment are free

-Live musical performances by local and regional acts will be held throughout the festival in Fountain Park, adjacent to Seville Square.
+Live musical performances by local and regional acts are held in Fountain Park, adjacent to Seville Square.
+Some past performers have gone on to Grammy award-winning artists.
 Entertainment is free.
+No pets or coolers.

 Directions: Take I-110 south to Gregory Street exit to Alcaniz Street.
 Turn left onto Alcaniz Street and follow to Government Street to the Seville Square area or 311 East Government Street, Pensacola, FL.